-Carleton University is continuing to closely follow the advice provided by Ottawa Public Health and other health agencies such as the Public Health Agency of Canada and Ontario Public Health for the latest information about the coronavirus (COVID-19) and recommendations for prevention.
+Carleton University continues to follow the advice provided by Ottawa Public Health and other health agencies such as the Public Health Agency of Canada and Ontario Public Health for the latest information about the coronavirus (COVID-19) and recommendations for prevention.

 The best way to connect with FGPA is by email at email@example.com.
 You should receive a reply to your inquiry within 3 business days.
 We continue to review applications for future admissions during this time.

 Operations at many services used for admissions support have been disrupted.
 Visit the following links to stay updated on service delivery changes and options.

 Carleton International Student Service Office (ISSO) COVID-19 FAQ

 How to Apply

 Carleton offers more than 100 graduate programs to choose from.
 You can find more information about the program, research areas and specific admission requirements by visiting the Admission website.

 It’s important that you find a program that fits your own research and study interests by looking at the fields of specialization and/or concentrations of the program in which you are interested.

 Throughout the online application, you will need to upload required documents for your program of choice.
 Visit our website for a complete list of documents.
 The most commonly required documents include: